Killer Is Dead: Development

 Planning for Killer Is Dead began in late 2009 and proper development started in early 2011.
 Suda was inspired to title the project Killer Is Dead after The Smiths's song "The Queen is Dead".
-Initially the title was only a placeholder, however over time Suda began to feel that the name matched up with the style he was going for.
+Initially the title was only a placeholder; over time Suda felt the name matched the style he wanted.
 The game was announced in April 2012, the debut trailer premiered in January 2013.
 Suda describes it as a "Dark Side 007" game, drawing inspiration from Ian Fleming's James Bond books and films.
-Unlike Bond, however, the main character of Killer Is Dead deals with a seedier underworld that the surface world does not register.
+Unlike Bond, the main character of Killer Is Dead deals with a seedier underworld that the surface world does not register.

 The game is not a sequel to Killer7 but it maintains the essence of his past "assassin series" games and "picks up where Killer7 and No More Heroes left off".
 Suda also calls the game "yin" to bright and cheery Lollipop Chainsaw's "yang".
 Gameplay feature swords like in No More Heroes but with expanded systems, guns, and wrestling action.
 The visual style is an enhancement and evolution of the cel-shaded style of No More Heroes.
 The team had originally experimented with a realistic graphical style and a cartoon style reminiscent of Killer7 before settling on the final design.

 Release

 The game was released in summer 2013, published by Kadokawa Games in Japan and Marvelous USA in North America.
 Deep Silver, the European publisher, and Sony Computer Entertainment Asia, the publisher for the Asian release outside Japan, announced that these editions of the game would include both English and original Japanese voice acting tracks.

 A PC version was announced on February 17, 2014 as Killer Is Dead: Nightmare Edition.
 It was released on May 23, 2014 on a disc and as a digital download.
-It includes a new difficulty mode called Nightmare.
-In it enemies can only be defeated using three attacks: Adrenaline Burst, Dodge Burst and Headshots.
+It includes a new difficulty mode called Nightmare, in which enemies can only be defeated using three attacks: Adrenaline Burst, Dodge Burst and Headshots.